Skip to content

 This method operates in place.

-This function analyzes the computational graph within the given IRModule to identify subgraphs that can be optimized using TensorRT.
+This function analyzes the computational graph within the given RelayModule to identify subgraphs that can be optimized using TensorRT.
 It then partitions the graph, isolating these TensorRT-compatible subgraphs.
 The partitioning process ensures that only supported operations are included in these subgraphs, while the remaining graph continues to be handled by the default execution engine.

 Parameters: